lgngrvs/logangraves.com/posts/social-infrastructure.md

 So for the people that get in it's *awesome.* But there are lots of bottlenecks, leaving the other >90% of people who didn't get lucky or didn't quite make the cut to fend for themselves.

 I don't want to just build for the people who get in.
-I want to build for the people who *don't even know about these things exist*.
+I want to build for the people who *don't even know that these things exist*.

 ## V. Selection mechanisms